 Providing a simple explanation for unfamiliar words can help build your child's language skills.
 You may point to illustrations or use motions to help convey a word's meaning.
 You may also look up the word's meaning together in a dictionary (look for the 'kids definition').
-Here are some words related to Asian Pacific American Heritage to explore with your child during your read-aloud and the additional suggested activities offered in this guide: COMMUNITY: a group of people who share something in common and care about each other HERITAGE: practices that are handed down from the previous generations
+Here are some words to explore with your child during your read-aloud and the additional suggested activities offered in this guide:

+COMMUNITY: a group of people who share something in common and care about each other

+HERITAGE: practices that are handed down from the previous generations